zchen93/zchen93.github.io/index.md

 # Welcome to @zchen93's homepage.
-## This site is still being constructed.
+##
 ### Brief Intro
 I am a hardware design engineer with software interests.
-Experiences in:
+Currently, I am a PhD Student in the Department of Electrical and Computer Engineering at Santa Clara University.
+My area of focus is Radio Frequency/Electromagnetics.
+I have experiences in:
 * EDA
 * Power Electronics
 * RF Engineering